Your High School Senior Photo Shoot: A Not-So-Top-Secret Look Behind the Scenes

 Choosing a Location

 Don’t worry; you don’t have to choose just one!
-I like to wander, so I hope you do, too.
+I like to wander during sessions to find unique spots.
+Sometimes you find a hidden gem when you least expect it, so bring comfy walking shoes.
 We’ll move around a lot during your photo shoot so I can capture you with as many different backgrounds and environments as possible.
 If we’re in a downtown area, we’ll easily walk several blocks to find the best locations for you.

 Sometimes we go to popular areas like the Riparian Preserve or Nichols Park.
 Downtown Gilbert or a small local park are great because they are often less crowded and we’re able to get more creative shots and use the great backgrounds and colors that nature provides.
 Most high school seniors like a combination of both the natural elements AND a bit of the urban environment.
 When you’re with me, we cover a lot of ground—and that means we get a wide variety of shots.

 C’mon, let’s take a look behind the scenes of what will make up your amazingly fun photo shoot!

 Behind The Scenes